linkcd/blog-hexo/source/_posts/Step-by-step-on-Data-lineage-solution-design.md

 - Distributed Ledger Technology
 - Tangle
 ---
+Author: [Feng Lu](https://www.linkedin.com/in/linkcd), Lead Architect of Veracity

 # Introduction #
 Veracity is designed to help companies unlock, qualify, combine and prepare data for analytics and benchmarking.
-The data is from all type of sources, such as sensor and edge devices, production systems, historical databases and and human inputs.
+It helps data providers to easily onboard data into the platform, and enable data consumers to access and explore the value.
+The data is from all type of sources, such as sensor and edge devices, production systems, historical databases and  human inputs.
 Data is generated, transferred, processed and stored, from one system to another system, one company to another company.

-Given the complicity of the entire life-cycle of the data, both [data integrity](https://en.wikipedia.org/wiki/Data_integrity) and [data lineage](https://en.wikipedia.org/wiki/Data_lineage) are key issues that we must address.
+Even Veracity and DNV GL has a strong brand and more than 150 years history for been a trusted 3rd party, it is still pretty common to hear questions from data consumers such as:
+1. Can I trust this data that I got from Veracity?
+2. How was the data collected and processed?

+{% asset_img "Blackbox in data platform.png" "" %}

+In order to answer these questions and bring more transparency to the data process lifecycle, we must address both [data integrity](https://en.wikipedia.org/wiki/Data_integrity) and [data lineage](https://en.wikipedia.org/wiki/Data_lineage).
 Both Data integrity and data lineage form the foundation of trust.

 {% asset_img "Data integrity lineage and trust.png" "Data lineage is built on top of data integrity" %}

 In this series of articles, we are going to look at different challenges and evolve the solution.